<> <> <> <>

 Excuse C: "I don't have time to meditate"

-How the Zen proverb actually goes is: ‘“If you don't have time to meditate for an hour everyday, you should meditate for two hours.”
+How the Zen proverb actually goes is: ‘“If you don't have time to meditate for an hour every day, you should meditate for 2 hours.”

 But let's be honest, you're not that busy.
 You just need to prioritise this.
-If you're not willing to then save your time and stop reading now.
-But, if you can admit that you can spare 10 minutes a day, either in transit, or by getting up earlier, or skipping netflix (intros), then let's dig in.
+If you're not willing to, then save your time and stop reading now.
+But, if you can admit that you can spare 10 minutes a day, either in transit, by getting up earlier, or skipping Netflix (intros), then let's dig in.

 What's the goal?